-- The Census does and has long done more than just it Constitutionally mandated enumeration of the population. - The Census conducted a Census of Religion from 1906-1936 (Public Law 94-521 prohibits the Census form collecting this data now) - The Census of Agriculture is done every 5 years in years ending in 2 and 7 (New Census of Ag data is tentatively set for release in February 2014) - Non-Census data sets have their own unique cycles and collection practices particular to their purpose and funding.
+- The Census does and has long done more than just its Constitutionally mandated enumeration of the population. - o The Census conducted a Census of Religion from 1906-1936 (Public Law 94-521 prohibits the Census form collecting this data now) o The Census of Ag is done every 5 years in years ending in 2 and 7

+(New Census of Ag data was released May 2014)

+Non-Census data sets have their own unique cycles and collection practices particular to their purpose and funding.

-Ok, the data changes, so what?
+Ok, the Data Changes, So What?